 When appropriate, individual procurements may be set aside for competitive award among small businesses.
+Individual procurements may also be set-aside for small businesses in up to three categories(combined set-asides).

 3.6.1.3.3 Set-Asides to Very Small Businesses